 2 Find Your Artistic SideSee on map

 The Cameron Art Museum features six to eight rotating exhibits (works by Louis Belden and Elizabeth Bradford are both currently on display), as well as multiple sculptures and artistic seating outside.
 Inspiration continues throughout the attraction itself, which is a historic Civil War site, and the museum’s popular café that serves art-forward foods.
 Celebrating the area’s diversity and eclectic history, the Carolina Beach Mural Project depicts Carolina Beach life by working with local artists to install public murals throughout the island.
 Its first installation, Carolina Dreamin’, is on the side of Crush & Grind, a café-based wine and bottle shop along the iconic Carolina Beach Boardwalk.
 Other shorefront murals include Welcome to Carolina Beach near town hall, Surf & See at the Veggie Wagon, and Record Weekend at SeaWitch Café & Tiki Bar.
-And be sure to see the fanciful owls at Airlie Gardens’ It’s Owl Good exhibit through the end of the year.

 3 Explore Parks and Trails